davidfstr/webcrystal/README.md

 Switches the proxy to offline mode.

+### `GET,HEAD /_raw/http[s]/__PATH__`

+Returns the specified resource from the archive if it is already archived.
+Nothing about the resource will be rewritten including any URLs that appear in HTTP headers or content.
+The intent is that the returned resource be as close to the original response from the origin server as is practical.

+If the resource is not in the archive, returns:

+* HTTP 503 (Service Unavailable), with an HTML page that provides a link to the online version of the content.

 ### `POST,GET /_refresh/http[s]/__PATH__`

 Refetches the specified URL from the origin server using the same request headers as the last time it was fetched.
 Returns: